 Given that selfing may increase colonization rates of new environments and local adaptation to those environments, a logical extension is that selfing ability will be a critical functional trait influencing both species’ geographic range size and niche breadth.
 For the most part, these plant traits reflect an evolutionary history of selection for reproduction and survival in a set of biotic and abiotic conditions, describing its ecological niche.
 In his seminal paper, Hutchinson (1957) elegantly conceptualized the niche as an “n-dimensional hypervolume” of resources and environmental conditions in which a species will express an intrinsic rate of growth r > 0.
 Hutchinson referred to the sum of environmental conditions for a species, its resource requirements, and tolerances as the fundamental niche.
 Holt (2009) expanded this concept by describing the habitat characteristics required in terms of population dynamics.
 Holt’s establishment niche is defined as the environmental conditions in which a species can reproduce despite low conspecific density (i.e., intrinsic rate of growth r0 > 0).
-Further Holt defines the persistence niche as the environmental conditions that allow some threshold population density (N > 0) at which a population remains stable.
+Further, Holt defines the persistence niche as the environmental conditions that allow some threshold population density (N > 0) at which a population remains stable.
 Within this context, for a species to expand its niche breadth, two ecologically dependent processes need to be invoked: 1) reproductive ability that permits establishment and 2) physiological response to particular environmental conditions that permits persistence.
 Species that can reproduce at low population densities and possess adequate physiological responses across various environments, will occupy a wider niche breadth.

 While it is widely accepted that selfing provides reproductive assurance when colonizing new habitats (reviewed in Pannell et al. 2015), the consequences of mating system on niche breadth have only recently received expanded theoretical attention.
 Levin (2010) argued that “environmentally-enhanced self-fertilization” has the power to facilitate establishment of new niches.
 This idea of phenotypic plasticity in selfing is supported by numerous studies of mating systems (e.g., Oakley et al. 2007; Vallejo - Marín and Barrett 2009; Volger, Das, and Stephenson 1998) and mating system traits (e.g., Webb and Williams 1988, Bishop et al. 2010, Brys et al. 2013, Spigler and Kalisz 2013) that demonstrate high sensitivity to local or stressful conditions and enhanced rates of selfed-seed production.
 Peterson and Kay (2015) expanded Levin’s verbal model to simulate the effect of plasticity in selfing on colonizing ability and niche diversification.
 They show that during colonization, obligate selfing and intermediate selfing populations expressed a temporary increase in additive genetic variance, compared to obligate outcrossers.
 Genotypes generated during this brief episode of increase in additive genetic variance by selfing can be acted on by natural selection, supporting the benefit of selfing during population establishment.
 Because greater additive genetic variance can increase the speed of and potential for local adaptation, reduce extinction risk, and increase persistence in new environments (Frankham 2005), the capacity to self-fertilize should enhance range spread and niche evolution.
 Notably, lower extinction risk and increased speed of niche breadth evolution could greatly outweigh any disadvantage obligate selfing poses on the speed of local adaptation.
 These benefits of selfing explain the prevalence of uniparental reproduction in successful migrants to islands or those reaching the edge of their species’ range (Baker 1955, Pannell et al. 2015).